Individual-X/Prctice_python/README.md

 # Prctice_python
-this repo contains file and solution in python for problem solver
+This repo contains file and solution in python for problem solver fro,m pynative Codeforce, Hackerrank and leetcode will join soon.